andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 ## Dry-runs in my company

-The week before D-Day (the 30th of August 2022), I did three dry runs inside the company.
+The week before D-Day (the 30th of August 2022), I did three dry runs inside the company - the full show, the "final" slides, the demos, the Evil Hacker change of persona in the middle of the talk.
 By this time, I improved the presentation, reduced the content and prepared a speech.

 The first dry-run was during the .NET Guild Coffee Break (a cross-team meeting for the .NET developers in Sonar), on a Tuesday, hybrid.
 Most of the feedback I got was related to the content (as expected, because they were the NuGet and MSBuild subject matter experts in the company).